-Yes, the requirements are scalable and the application guidance which will be for audits of smaller entities which are also less complex, should help the auditor to further scale the standard from the application of more complex and larger audits
+Yes, the requirements are mainly for larger more complex entities this, in our view, is ideal in that the auditor can then apply judgement to less complex areas and apply the standard accordingly.
+Further to this, the application guidance which will be for audits of smaller entities which are also less complex, should help the auditor to further scale the standard.